suerion/AutomatedWorkcarts/README.md

 ```

 - `TimeAtStation` -- Number of seconds that trains should wait after stopping.
-  - For custom triggers, the timer starts as soon as the speed changes to zero.
+  - For custom triggers, the timer starts as soon as the workcart enters a trigger with speed `Zero`, not when the workcart actually stops.
-- `AutoDetectStations` (`true` or `false`) -- While `true`, the plugin will auto detect vanilla train stations and add triggers for them, causing automated workcarts to stop at them for the configured `TimeAtStation`.
+- `AutoDetectStations` (`true` or `false`) -- While `true`, the plugin will auto detect vanilla train stations and add triggers to them, causing automated workcarts to stop at them for the configured `TimeAtStation`.
   - Note: These triggers cannot be customized.
 - `DefaultSpeed` -- Default speed to use when a workcart starts being automated.
   - Basically this applies when the plugin loads, when toggling on with `aw.toggle`, or when a workcart spawns.